 - Sport and Christian Ethics: Towards a Theological Ethic for Sport, dissertation at the University of Edinburgh.

-Dr. John B. White is a native of the Midwest and in particular, he is a Hoosier where he raced in the legendary cycling race, "The Little 500" at Indiana University, on Team Cutters, which the film Breaking Away dramatizes.
+Dr. John B. White is a native of the Midwest and in particular, he is a Hoosier.
+He raced in the legendary cycling race, "The Little 500" at Indiana University, on Team Cutters, which the film Breaking Away dramatizes.

-Playing sports has always been a "school" of sorts for John with arete, agon and ludus interpenetrating his lived experience as an athlete.
-Because of such formative experiences, he sensed God's call to work for Athletes in Action (17 years) as a sport chaplain.
+Playing sports has always been a "school" of sorts for John.
+The joys of play, challenges of competing well with others, and how to do and celebrate sports unto God are difficult to integrate but they demand serious reflection and practice.
+Because of such formative experiences, he sensed God's call to sports chaplaincy and ministry.
 His work included serving and ministering in churches, on various NCAA Division 1, 2 and 3 university campuses, at the Olympic Training Center and in Eastern and Western Europe.